MELISSA BLOCK, Host:

-Mr. BOB DYLAN (Singer): (Singing) I once loved a woman, a child I am told.
+BOB DYLAN: (Singing) I once loved a woman, a child I am told.
 I gave her my heart, but she wanted my soul.
 Don't think twice, it's all right.

 ADLER: A photograph of Rotolo and Dylan became the iconic cover of the 1963 album "The Freewheelin' Bob Dylan."
 The two were photographed walking arm in arm down the street.

 ADLER: Rotolo told WHYY's FRESH AIR in 2008 about their attraction to each other.

 SUZE ROTOLO: We were very curious, and we were both in search of poetry.
 And we fed each other's curiosity.
 I was exposed to all different kinds of music from a very early age.
 My mother loved Bessie Smith, Billie Holiday and Edith Piaf.
 And when you grow up in that, you just assume everybody else knows all this, whereas with Bob, he heard this music and knew this is what he wanted to investigate, but he had a harder time finding it.